Travel Tips How to Spend a Day in Avignon

 Head to Rue de la République, where you will find several streets full of boutiques selling local goods, clothing and French products.

 After shopping, end your day in Place de L’Horloge.
 Don’t skip the “Clock Tower Square” it is the main square and heart of Avignon.
 It is here where you find visitors and locals dining and socializing at one of many outdoor restaurants and cafes on the square.
 Place de l’Horloge is also the venue for annual events such as the Festival d’Avignon.

 Ashley Halsey is a professional writer at Luckyassignments.com and Gumessays.com, who has been involved in many projects throughout the country.
-Mother of two children, she enjoys traveling, reading and attending business training courses.
-France has always been her favorite destination, both for food and historical places.
+Mother of two children, she enjoys travelling, reading and attending business training courses.
+France has always been her favourite destination, both for food and historical places.
 Avignon and Nice have been the focus of several of her articles.

 Ideas for a Longer Stay in Avignon

 Artist and art lover Marti Schmidt fell in love with a small museum in Avignon.
 On one of my many visits to beautiful Avignon France, I found a little hidden jewel.
 I spent an enjoyable afternoon in the Musée Angladon-Dubrujeaud, a small and intimate museum, which displays the art collection of famous Parisian couturier and art collector Jacques Doucet.

 Avignon Musées concept showcases the incredible artistic heritage of the city (and region) and collection of artifacts, via shared programming across five (5) museums.
 For a relatively small geography, the Avignon collection is immense.
 There are 1,200,000 works of art, objects of interest and archival documents.
 These pieces include prehistoric artifacts, Greco-Roman sculptures, Italian Renaissance art, works from the Impressionist period and modern works.
 Read more here.